 - Dual Heat ANYTHING.
 I don’t have a link because these products can be found in so many varieties and locations, but these items have pretty much saved my marriage.
 When my husband says, “Let’s turn up the heat,” he is not referring to the thermostat.
 We are in a constant cold (hot?) war.
 Him: “It’s like a sauna in here!”
 Me: “Are you kidding me?
 I’m freezing!”
 Now, I can fall asleep on my heated mattress pad, under my heated blanket while my husband is luxuriating in his frosty paradise on the cool side of the pillow.
 Worth every penny.

-Lastly, for the apathetic, there is a disturbingly realistic greeting card on Etsy that reads, “There is nobody else I’d rather lie in bed and look at my phone next to.”
+Lastly, for the apathetic, there is a disturbingly realistic greeting card available that reads, “There is nobody else I’d rather lie in bed and look at my phone next to.”
 At least it’s a start.

-And on that note, stay tuned for my next blog post entitled, “Mistress, thy name is cell phone.”
+And on that note, stay tuned for my next blog post entitled, “Mistress, thy name is smartphone.”

 SHIFT THE DRIFT.
 HAPPY HOLIDAYS.